jmay/treet/README.md

 # Treet

-Transform between trees of files and JSON blobs
+Comparisons and transformation between trees of files and JSON blobs

+The "JSON blobs" that are supported are not unlimited in structure, but must define:

+* hashes, where are the values are either {hashes where the values are all scalars} or {arrays of hashes where the values are all scalars}
+* or arrays of hashes as described above.

 ## Installation